Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Concepts and Ideas/Best Possible Future.md

 But let's explore the [[Configuration Space]] / [[Creative Field]] to see what might be possible.

-If we can develop a conceptul intuition for it that is at least close to the Goal, and then Aim unwaveringly at it and begin progressing towards it, we can improve our Vision and Aim over time as we [[Get A Little Better Every Day]].
+If we can develop a conceptul intuition for it that is at least close to the Goal, and then Aim unwaveringly at it and begin progressing towards it, we can improve our Vision and Aim over time as we get [[A Little Better Every Day]].

 If on the other hand we fail to develop a Vision and Aim for it, we will perish wandering in the desert that lies between [[Where We Are]] and [[Where We Are Going]].

-This is an opening Vision that we can begin to improve together as discover how to [[Fill Up What Is Lacking]], and [[Remove What Does Not Belong]].
+This is an opening Vision that we can begin to improve together as discover how to [[Filling Up What Is Lacking|Fill Up What Is Lacking]], and [[Removing What Does Not Belong|Remove What Does Not Belong]].

 ## A Working Vision For The Best Possible Future
 One of the first ways we can begin developing our Vision of the Best Possible Future for All is to remember what the prophets and sages have aleady imagined or been shown.